Hands-On Fundraising

 Here’s some advice on how to write a compelling story.
 And here is Simone Joyaux’s thought-provoking take.

-Something new
+Something new to treasure

 If all National Geographic had offered me were articles about people near me, it probably wouldn’t have grabbed and kept my interest.
 But how were people in remote areas of Afghanistan living?
 What were the lives of our Neolithic ancestors like?
 What have we learned about the universe?
-And where I the world did the Basque come from?
+And where in the world did the Basque come from?

 Those things were a joy to read – because for me, they were new.
 They let me travel long ago or far away without leaving the safety and comfort of my chair.

-Long after reading, they fill your mind and tickle your curiosity for more.
+And long after reading, they fill your mind and tickle your curiosity for more.

 Something personal